Persistent BitTorrent Trackers: Introduction

 The result is a \emph{persistent tracker}: a censorship-resistant protocol for private content distribution that aligns with Web3 principles of decentralization, verifiability, and user sovereignty.
 We formalize the security requirements, present a construction with per-piece attestation, and demonstrate how blockchain-based persistent storage combined with cryptographic mechanisms achieves robust guarantees even against powerful adversaries.

-Our contributions are as follows: \begin{enumerate} \item A formal \emph{Persistent BitTorrent Tracker Scheme} (PBTS) with algorithms, security requirements, and proofs under standard cryptographic assumptions. \item A construction adding verifiable per-piece attestation to BitTorrent, replacing self-reported statistics with cryptographically checked transfers. \item Several optimizations for attestation to reduce signing cost, bandwidth, and verification overhead. \item A portable reputation system using factory-based smart contracts where new trackers inherit state from predecessors through single-hop migration. \item An authenticated DHT fallback using on-chain reputation as PKI, maintaining access control when trackers are unavailable. \item An implementation and evaluation on Intel TDX hardware, demonstrating that PBTS achieves strong security guarantees with less than 6\% throughput overhead for typical workloads and scalable verification via signature aggregation. \end{enumerate}
+In total, we contribute: \begin{enumerate*} \item A formal \emph{Persistent BitTorrent Tracker Scheme} (PBTS) with security requirements, algorithms, and proofs under standard cryptographic assumptions. \item A construction adding verifiable per-piece attestation to BitTorrent, replacing self-reported statistics with cryptographically checked transfers. \item Optimizations for attestation to reduce signing cost, bandwidth, and verification overhead. \item A portable reputation system using factory-based smart contracts where new trackers inherit state from predecessors through single-hop migration. \item An authenticated DHT fallback using on-chain reputation as PKI, maintaining access control when trackers are unavailable, and an optional TEE-based mode that extends the base protocol with operator-integrity and peer-privacy guarantees. \item A privacy analysis and set of mitigations: ephemeral session keys to prevent IP-to-identity linking in swarms, zero-knowledge membership proofs for anonymous DHT participation, and confidential reputation via homomorphic commitments. \item An implementation and evaluation showing that PBTS achieves strong security guarantees with less than 5\% throughput overhead for typical workloads, and that a hybrid ECDSA/BLS signing scheme reduces client-side signing cost by an order of magnitude for high-bandwidth transfers. \end{enumerate*}

-The remainder of this paper is structured as follows. \Cref{section:RelatedWork} surveys related work on file-sharing incentives, on-chain reputation systems, persistent distributed systems and usages of Trusted Execution Environments (TEEs). \Cref{sec:prelims} provides background on the BitTorrent protocol and establishes the needed notation and cryptographic primitives. \Cref{sec:Persistent BitTorrent Tracker} formally defines the Persistent BitTorrent Tracker Scheme, presents our construction with per-piece attestation, factory-based smart contracts for portable reputation, and authenticated DHT fallback for tracker-less operation. \Cref{sec:security} analyzes the security properties of the construction. \Cref{sec:implementation} describes implementation details. \Cref{sec:evaluation} evaluates the prototype.
+The paper is structured as follows. \Cref{section:RelatedWork} surveys related work. \Cref{sec:prelims} provides background on the BitTorrent protocol and establishes the needed notation and cryptographic primitives. \Cref{sec:Persistent BitTorrent Tracker} formally defines the Persistent BitTorrent Tracker Scheme, presents our construction with per-piece attestation, factory-based smart contracts for portable reputation, and authenticated DHT fallback for tracker-less operation. \Cref{sec:security} analyzes the security properties of the construction. \Cref{sec:privacy} analyzes privacy risks and proposes mitigations including ephemeral session keys, ZK membership proofs, and confidential reputation. \Cref{sec:implementation} describes our implementation and evaluates the prototype.
+Finally, we conclude in \Cref{section:Conclusion}.